JAS-D98/MUTC_Website_t2give/README.md

 Below is the schedule:

-Cyber security - every Monday from 4pm to 7pm at computer lab F04, led by Webster Ifedha.
+Cyber security - Cyber security at computer lab F04, led by Webster Ifedha.

 UI/UX - every Tuesday from 5pm to 8pm at computer lab F04, led by Manase Gunga.